top of page

 • Fellowship in General Practice (RACGP)

-• Bachelor of Medicine and Bachelor of Surgery (MBBS) - Bond Uni
+• Bachelor of Medicine and Bachelor of Surgery (MBBS) - Bond University

 • Diploma in Professional Counselling - Australian Society of Professional Counsellors